vinodswnt306/TensorFlow-Object-Detection-Candlestick-chart-doji-pattern/README.md

 No. of train images used : 40

-Labellmg is used for labeling those images.
+Labellmg is used for labeling training images.

 batch size : 1

+# Future scope

+Make profitable pattern recognition using Elliot wave theory

 # Credits: